OGR-67/CheatSheet/README.md

 ## Forms
 [Back to summary](#HTML)
-The <form> HTML element represents a document section containing interactive controls for submitting information.
+The form HTML element represents a document section containing interactive controls for submitting information.
-It is possible to use the :valid and :invalid CSS pseudo-classes to style a <form> element based on whether or not the elements inside the form are valid.
+It is possible to use the :valid and :invalid CSS pseudo-classes to style a form element based on whether or not the elements inside the form are valid.
 [forms attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Form#:~:text=HTMLFormElement-,Attributes,-This%20element%20includes)

 ## Meta tags
 [Back to summary](#HTML)
-The <meta> HTML element represents metadata that cannot be represented by other HTML meta-related elements, like <base>, <link>, <script>, <style> or <title>.
+The meta HTML element represents metadata that cannot be represented by other HTML meta-related elements, like base, link, script, style or title.
 Metadata is data (information) about data.
-<meta> tags always go inside the <head> element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.
+meta tags always go inside the head element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.
 Metadata is used by browsers (how to display content or reload page), search engines (keywords), and other web services.
 [meta attributes](https://www.w3schools.com/tags/tag_meta.asp#:~:text=Yes-,Attributes,-Attribute)